-- OSHA will reduce injuries and fatalities by targeting, for inspections as well as outreach, workplaces where there are potential trenching and excavation hazards. - OSHA will work with industry associations and the public utilities that undertake a significant portion of the work to create a public-private effort to impact these injuries and fatalities. - OSHA will increase inspection activity focusing on trenching and excavation hazards, which should result in fewer injuries and fatalities the ultimate outcome for Department of Labor (DOL) and American workers.
+- OSHA will reduce injuries and fatalities by targeting, for inspections as well as outreach, workplaces where there are potential trenching and excavation hazards. - OSHA will work with industry associations and the public utilities that undertake a significant portion of the work to create a public-private effort to reduce these injuries and fatalities. - OSHA will increase inspection activity focusing on trenching and excavation hazards, which should result in fewer injuries and fatalities-the ultimate outcome for DOL and American workers.